wp-plugins/wp-search-live/README.txt

 The text displayed for the results.
 Defaults to `entries found`.

 target=“”
 An optional target UL parent to send the search results to.
-Example `target="#someotherdiv"`.
+Example target="#someotherdiv".

 == Installation ==